 Use fresh parsley only as dried parsley has no flavor after being dried.

-Whole milk works best in the recipe, but if need be 2% will be ok to use.
+Whole milk works best in the recipe, but 2% will be ok to use if need be.

 Don’t skip out on the half and half cream as it really makes or breaks the taste.